 The trip recording mode highly depends on your driver profile, habits, and usage – while some people use Car Bluetooth tracking, others prefer the Plug’N’Go phone charging method, the fully automatic Vehicle movement monitoring recording mode, and there are avid fans of manual trip recording, too.

 The point is, that a mileage tracker app is supposed to be punctual no matter what recording mode you choose, and it’s a great thing if it offers you recording options on a wider scale.

-What are the benefits of using a mileage tracking app?
+What are the benefits of using a mileage log app?